EvidenceBackedPoliticalBeliefs/Beliefs/README.md

 #### War
 Now if we shift back to humans, we see that we already sanction murder on a mass scale during exigent circumstances.
 We routinely kill many people in wars, including civilians, because we have determined it to be the least morally negative act.

-The idea that rational moral calculation, necessarily leading to a slippery slope, that ends in genocide is not borne out by reality.
-The fact we already do these calculations on a frequent basis provides us the experimental evidence we need.
+The idea that rational moral calculation, necessarily leads to a slippery slope that eventually ends in genocide is not borne out by reality.
+The fact we already do these calculations on a frequent basis provides us the experimental evidence we need to dismiss this.
+(Let alone the alternative is *irrational* moral calculation?)

 War necessitates eradication of the opposition's army, if your country is being invaded you will find very quickly that you're suddenly OK with mass killing.
 If an entire population fights tooth and nail to the very end, then you will likely carry out a genocide whether you like it or not.

 When people often discuss genocide they are usually subtly implying *arbitrary* genocide which would have no moral foundation under this framework.

-#### Police
+#### Murder

-On a smaller scale we also come to moral conclusions about *murder* all the time.
+On a smaller scale, we also come to moral conclusions about *murder* all the time.
 A terrorist hijacks a plane and intends to fly it into a building.

 Is it moral to execute the terrorist if that is the only option at hand?
 Of course it is.

 This also aligns easily with our evolved moral heuristics which is why most people do not have a problem with the above conclusion.

-It is also likely moral to shoot the plane out of the sky killing all passengers onboard for the purposes of saving thousands outside the plane.
+It is also likely the most moral decision to shoot the plane out of the sky killing all passengers onboard, for the purposes of saving thousands outside the plane.
+This act does not *feel* as obviously morally correct, through the lens of our evolved moral heuristics, because mechanisms of mass murder did not exist when our brains evolved.

 ### This feels too cold
-Any feeling you have that you cannot put into a cogent logical argument, is likely your inbuilt, evolved moral heuristics kicking in.
+Any feeling that you cannot put into a cogent logical argument, is likely your inbuilt, evolved moral heuristics kicking in.

 These have evolved to allow you to negotiate life as a hunter-gatherer, occasionally encountering other humans on your travels.
-Essentially you are the product of a system that operated in a world far simpler and more predictable than the one we live in now.
+You're the product of a system that operated in a world far simpler and more predictable than the one we live in now.

 We have to work with the final product of evolution.
 This means that we do have to take into consideration the psychological impact of any moral choice we decide to make.

 For example, in the [trolley problem](https://en.wikipedia.org/wiki/Trolley_problem) the number of dead are the same for two outcomes.
 If we use the fat man to stop the train or if we use the level to switch the track.
 But psychologically, our evolved moral heuristics kick in and tell us that it is wrong to *use* a human to stop the train.